 and tailored, result in enhanced revenue for university programs.

 (14) By increasing Eastern Illinois University's

-capacity to strategically use tuition waivers, the University will be capable of creating enhanced tuition revenue by increasing enrollment yields.
+capacity to strategically use tuition discounting, the University will be capable of creating enhanced tuition revenue by increasing enrollment yields.

 (15) The Board of Higher Education's current